tomdale/lambda-packager/README.md

 Assuming `my-package` is a path to a directory with a `package.json` file, its dependencies will be compiled via Lambda, then the package plus the dependencies will be placed into `my-package-function.zip`.

+## Deployment

+To build dependencies, Lambda Packager uploads your `package.json` to a Lambda function that builds your dependencies in the AWS environment.

+To deploy this builder function to AWS, run the `lambda-packager deploy` command, which will prompt you for the name to use for the CloudFormation stack, as well as what region to create it in.
+It will automatically use the same credentials as the AWS CLI.

+This command builds a CloudFormation stack that provisions everything needed to build dependencies for Lambda Packager:

+* IAM Role
+* Lambda Function
+* S3 Bucket

+Make sure that the AWS account you have authorized via the AWS CLI has permission to create each of these resources.

 ### Example